 Tulsa ER & Hospital now offers monoclonal antibody therapy as an alternative COVID-19 treatment option for those who meet the criteria mentioned below.
-The infusion therapy offered, Regen-Cov, is under Emergency Use Authorization (EUA) issued by the U.S. Food and Drug Admisinstration (FDA).
+The infusion therapy offered, Regen-Cov and Sotrovimab, are under Emergency Use Authorization (EUA) issued by the U.S. Food and Drug Admisinstration (FDA).
 Monoclonal antibody therapy is not remdesivir, a separate COVID-19 infusion treatment also under EUA.

-According to the FDA,“based on the totality of scientific evidence available to FDA, it is reasonable to believe that Regen-Cov may be effective in treating mild to moderate COVID-19.”
+According to the FDA,“based on the totality of scientific evidence available to FDA, it is reasonable to believe that Regen-Cov and Sotrovimab may be effective in treating mild to moderate COVID-19.”

 Who can receive this treatment?

 The target audience for monoclonal antibody therapy are adults and children 12 years or older experiencing mild to moderate COVID-19 symptoms, and those who are at high risk for having severe symptoms.
 In order for the treatment to be most effective, it should be administered within 10 days of the onset of symptoms.

 According to the FDA, high risk is defined as patients meeting at least one of the following criteria, who:

 - Have a body mass index (BMI) ≥ 25

 - Sickle Cell Disease

 - Have cardiovascular disease, OR hypertension, OR, chronic obstructive pulmonary disease/other chronic respiratory diseases.

 Please tell your health care provider about all of your medical conditions, including if you: